Inspired Quill’s Diversity Pledge

-- There will be absolute, non-negotiable transparency within Inspired Quill as to the steps we are prioritising, how we may have struggled or missed the mark in the past, and any ongoing future endeavours.
+- There will be absolute, non-negotiable transparency when it comes to the steps we are prioritising, how we have struggled in the past, and any ongoing endeavours.

 - We will keep learning, and aim to keep up to date with matters surrounding diversity and inclusion.

 We recognise that the above steps are not a perfect solution, but they are nevertheless important to start gaining tangible results.
 This pledge will be considered and revised on an ongoing basis as we improve both as individuals and as a company.